Group Health Insurance Plans: Frequently Asked Questions, Answered

 Why purchase group health over individual coverage?

-Employees can choose to purchase individual health insurance as an alternative to group plans.
+Employees can choose to purchase individual plans as an alternative to group plans.
 However, there are numerous benefits to employer-sponsored health insurance coverage.
 They may have a variety of options when it comes to health insurance plans, their premiums can be deducted from their paycheck pre-tax, and the employer will generally pay for over half of their monthly premium.